UK Tax A Brief Overview of Taxation in the United Kingdom

 Stamp Duty Land Tax (SDLT)

 SDLT is a charge on property paid if the property is purchased for a value above the threshold.
-Scotland and Wales have their own property tax instead of SDLT that is only applicable in England and Northern Ireland.
+Scotland and Wales have their own property tax instead of SDLT, which is only applicable in England and Northern Ireland.
 SDLT arises if:

 The current threshold for residential properties bought after October 1st is £125,000 and for non-residential land and properties is £150,000.
 For residential properties bought between 1 July to 30 September 2021, the threshold was £250,000, reduced from the previous threshold of £500,000.